Who might Trump pick to be vice president? Here are 6 possibilities

 "I think he's gonna run.
 And if President Trump runs, I'll support him," Noem told CBS News' Major Garrett in 2022.

-She rose to prominence in 2020 during the COVID-19 pandemic when she refused to implement strict mask mandates in North Dakota.
+She rose to prominence in 2020 during the COVID-19 pandemic when she refused to implement strict mask mandates in South Dakota.

 Noem was one of the first governors to endorse Trump, announcing she was backing him at a rally last September, and she campaigned for him several times in Iowa before the January caucuses.
 Noem told Newsmax in September that she would consider the vice presidential slot "in a heartbeat."
 She also has close ties to MAGA world and with former Trump campaign manager Corey Lewandowski.